 Make sure that Enable mouse is on Yes and Always mouselook to ON.
 For the ones that like inverted view, you can change it in this menu.

-Change your name and the color of your armor.
+Change your name, your sex and the color of your armor.
 Here it is better to have Always Run to ON.

 Change Map Color Set from Custom to Traditional Doom.

-Crosshair, pick the one your prefer.
+Default Crosshair, pick the one your prefer, the first choice seems good.
+You can also change the color of your crosshair.
 To see changes in real time, launch a game then come back to this options menu.

 Configure the server or play multiplayer